garfix/nligems/doc/internals.md

 - updating internal state

 It must be noted that although "Understand the User" and "Process the Intent" are separated in this text, they are not always separate phrases in a system.
 Some older systems executed the user's intent __while__ analyzing the sentence.
 (DEACON)

-### Function

-The way an intent is handled depends on the function of the NLI of course.
-Historical systems have had the following functions:

-- Keeping a conversation (chat)
-- Help the user make a selection by making directed questions (IR-NLI)
-- Answer questions (Q & A systems)
-- Execute commands
-- Learning new knowledge
-- Check for correctness (does a statement correspond with the available data?)
-- Provide natural inferences from the sentence
-- Create a paraphrase of the sentence

 ### Common sense